PrefectHQ/prefect/docs/concepts/flows.md

     return
 ```

-You can distinguish runs of this flow by providing a `flow_run_name`.
+Distinguish runs of this flow by providing a `flow_run_name` and using Python's standard string formatting syntax:
-This setting accepts a string that can optionally contain templated references to the parameters of your flow.
-The name will be formatted using Python's standard string formatting syntax as can be seen here:

 ```python
 import datetime